olliephillips/webbleMQ/README.md

 Console mode - All devices listen to input from the console.
 Programtically control several devices at once.

-MQTT mode - currently both unannounced and announced mode do same thing.
-Each device has a publish and subsribe topic of its own at moment.
-I've tested both publishing and subsription listeners with two connected devices.
-The plan for announced mode is that connected pucks announce what topic they are publishing on and listened to.
+MQTT "unannounced" - Each device has own publish and subscribe topic.

+MQTT "announced" - Each device has own publish and subscribe topic.
+Device advertises its presence, both the topic it is publishing on and subscribed to, every 10 seconds on a third topic: `/wmq/playing`.
+This topic is used by all connected devices in MQTT announced mode.

-Note MQTT uses a public MQTT broker - iot.eclipse.org.
-You could fork the repo and change this to a broker of your choosing, but authentication is not supported.
+Note both MQTT modes uses a public MQTT broker - iot.eclipse.org.
+In unannounced mode, though hard to guess, the data is still public.
+In announced mode, devices actively advertise their presence.
+You can fork the repo and change the broker to one of your choosing, but authentication is not supported.

 ## Roadmap
 - HTTP Proxy.
 Have Pucks listen for intructions over HTTP, may assume HTTP resource controlled so a CORS policy can be set.
 This way can do it all on the client - no server.
 - MQTT subscribe to each other.
-Announced mode

 ## Contributions
 Are welcome!